DomIRC/domirc.github.io/index.md

 Need help registering your nickname or your channel on the network?
 We have a [registration](registration) page to answer all of your questions.
 If you want to get a vHost, please see our [cloaks](cloaks) page as well to know how they work on DomIRC.

-Please join the **#domirc** channel for any your network-related question or querie, where the staff and helpful users will be happy to assist you.
+Please join the **#domirc** channel for any network-related question or query, where the staff and helpful users will be happy to assist you.

 **This website is on GitHub, feel free to [contribute](https://github.com/DomIRC/domirc.github.io)!**